How Can My Same-Sex Fiancé Attend a K-1 Visa Interview in Country That Persecutes LGBTQ People?

 Fortunately, however, the U.S. State Department recognizes that gays and lesbians seeking K-1 fiancé visas are in a unique and possibly dangerous situation.
 Therefore, it has informally developed policies for dealing with such matters.
 But you'll want to get an attorney's help, because the process needs to be handled quickly and correctly.

 You can likely start the process on your own.
-You'd do this in the normal way: by you, the U.S. citizen petitioner, preparing and filing a visa petition (USCIS Form I-129F) by mail to U.S. Citizenship and Immigration Services.
+You would do this in the normal way: by you, the U.S. citizen petitioner, preparing and filing a visa petition (USCIS Form I-129F) by mail to U.S. Citizenship and Immigration Services, along with a fee payment and supporting documents.

-There's a question on that form asking about which consulate the applicant will apply for the visa at.
-(It's Part 2, Question 62 in the 3/21/22 version of the form, which expires in 2024.)
-You have no choice but to put your fiancé's home country consulate there, but don't worry, the next parts of the process should take care of this.
+There is a question on that form asking about which consulate the applicant will apply for the visa at.
+(It's Part 2, Question 62 in the 04/01/2024 version of the form, under "Consular Processing Information.")
+You will have no choice but to put your fiancé's home country consulate there, but don't worry, the next parts of the process should take care of this.

-After getting a USCIS receipt for the I-129F submission, you—or hopefully your attorney—will need to email the National Visa Center (NVC) at [email protected] and include "K-1 URGENT" in the subject line.
-The information conveyed within the email will need to include your USCIS receipt number, your name, your fiancé's name and place of birth, and a detailed explanation of why he is afraid to travel to his home country.
-The email will also need to suggest up to three alternate U.S. consulates, in order of preference, where your finance would like to attend the visa interview.
+After getting a USCIS receipt for the I-129F submission, you—or hopefully your attorney—will need to contact the National Visa Center (NVC) using its online inquiry form.
+In the "Enter your inquiry" box, convey information that includes your USCIS receipt number, your name, your fiancé's name and place of birth, and a detailed explanation of why he is afraid to travel to his home country.
+The inquiry will also need to suggest up to three alternate U.S. consulates, in order of preference, where your fiancé would like to attend the visa interview.

 After that, the NVC will communicate with the consulates mentioned, and work out scheduling of the K-1 visa interview.
 Your fiancé will attend the interview and, if all goes well, be granted a K-1 visa for U.S. entry.